 These are the Only Vegetables You Should Buy Frozen

 Fresh broccoli begins to deteriorate and spoil after just a few days in the fridge.
 So if you don't plan to use up a whole head of fresh broccoli right away, cooking with frozen broccoli may save you more money and prevent food waste.
-To achieve that same tender yet crunchy consistency, you can roast broccoli on a sheet pan, steam frozen florets quickly in the microwave, or add it into a cheesy pasta bake.
+Bray recommends steaming the frozen broccoli with a little butter and salt and pepper.
+Be sure to cook off that extra water so it's not soggy.
+To achieve the tender yet crunchy consistency of fresh broccoli, you can roast the broccoli on a sheet pan too.

 Brussels sprouts can be ridiculously expensive, especially when they're not in season.
 However, frozen Brussels sprouts are a lot less costly.
 You'll want to forego the defrosting to ensure you don't end up with mushy, bitter, or watery sprouts.
 Instead, coat them in a little olive oil and roast them for about 35 minutes, until they brown and form a nice caramelized crunch.